Kuwait says mosque bomber was young Saudi man, detains driver

 “DEVIANT” IDEAS

-“Initial investigations showed that the owner of the house is a supporter of the deviant ideology,” it said, employing a term often used by authorities in the Gulf Arab region to refer to hardline Islamist militants.
+“Initial investigations showed that the owner of the house is a supporter of the deviant ideology,” the ministry said, employing a term often used by authorities in the Gulf Arab region to refer to hardline Islamist militants.

 The owner of the house, a Kuwaiti citizen, was also detained, the ministry said.